OlgaG-M/challenge_portfolio_Olga/README.md

 - It is helpful identifying and eliminating errors

 - Test cases can help us increasing the product quality

+- It is a knowledge database regarding an application

+- Test cases gives a possibility of repeating, documented testing

+- While creating test cases we can prepare test data

+- Test cases gives possibility of version control (thanks to changes in test cases, we can check the history of changes within functionalities)
 ## Subtask 4
   [link to Subtask 4](https://docs.google.com/spreadsheets/d/15VfjP6AsxuIDrHiARE14TpvZYTjIqo8LWIOzHe5AiLE/edit#gid=0)